-Annual emissions rates shall be reported to the nearest whole ton per year for only those contaminants that equal or exceed the thresholds above.
-Boeing Frederickson shall submit to the PSCAA any additional information required by WAC 173-400-105(1) or PSCAA Reg.
-III, Section 1.11.
+Annual emissions rates shall be reported to the nearest whole ton per year for only those contaminants that equal or exceed the thresholds above, except lead which must be reported to the nearest tenth of a ton.
+Boeing Seattle shall maintain records of information necessary to document any reported emissions or demonstrate that the emissions were less than the above amounts.
+Boeing Seattle shall submit to PSCAA any additional information required by WAC 173-400-105(1) or PSCAA Regulation III, Section 1.11.